dhershman1/phone-prettify/README.md

 A really simple phone formatting that can handle most (US) formats and basic extension and long distance style phone numbers.

+v1.1.0 - Cleaner and easier to follow code, better structure with es6, and added Tests for the module

 ## How-To
 ```js
 const pPretty = require('phone-prettify');